‘I feel hurt’: Seniors heartbroken over BOE’s decision to sideline sports

-One word athletes say sums up the Board of Education’s Decision to sideline sports for Wichita students.
+WICHITA, Kan.
+(KSNW) – Unfair.
+One word athletes say sums up the USD 259 Board of Education’s decision to sideline sports for Wichita students.

 Their frustration could be felt at what may be the last volleyball and football practice at Heights High School Friday.